techwritex/aws_docs_en/index.md

 ## The task

-To create tutorials for developers about Data Warehouse deployment on AWS infrastructure.
+Create tutorials for developers about Data Warehouse deployment on AWS infrastructure.

 ## Stages of the document development process